Notuom/ytmd-obs-output/README.md

-# GPMDP-Output
+# ytmd-obs-output

 [Open Broadcaster Software (OBS)](https://obsproject.com/) streaming helper for [YouTube Music Desktop](https://ytmdesktop.app/).

 Listens to the Playback interface of YTMD and outputs formatted track information and album art files which can be consumed by OBS.

-Very simple script, but it's handy for streaming currently played song from GPMDP and it doesn't require configuration unless you want to customize the output.
+Handy for streaming currently played song from YTMD and doesn't require configuration unless you want to customize the output.

 ## Features